gfbarbieri/gfbarbieri/content/code_tutorials/data_sources/files/read_data_word_files.md

 ---
-title: "Extract Data from Word Documents."
+title: "Read Data from Word Documents."
 author: "Greg Barbieri"
 date: 2022-04-23
 description: "Extract data from tables in a Word document."
 type: "code_tutorials"
 ---

-Extract data from a Microsoft Word document.
-Word documents are essentially XML files.
-Each Word document may present new wrangling challenges.
+Extracting data from a Microsoft Word documents will constantly present new data wrangling challenges.
+Keep in mind that Word documents are essentially XML files.

 ### Imports